 Change in circumstances

-You must notify us of a change in your circumstances within 21 days.
-Failure to do so may affect your entitlement to a discount.
+You must notify us of a change in your circumstances within 21 days, and you may be liable to a penalty of £70.00 if:

 Use this online form to tell us your disregard or discount should end.
 You will be asked to provide your council tax account number and an email address.
 You will be asked the date the discount or disregard is to end and the reason.